StiliyanIliev27/ReactJS-Udemy/README.md

-Repository with some tasks and mini projects for ReactJS Full Course from Udemy

-A thorough introduction to React.js (What is it and why would you use it?)

-All the core basics: How React works, building components with React & building UIs with React

-Components, props & dynamic data binding

-Working with user events and state to create interactive applications

-A (thorough) look behind the scenes to understand how React works under the hood

-Detailed explanations on how to work with lists and conditional content

-React Hooks (in-depth)!

-Working with built-in Hooks and building custom Hooks

-How to debug React apps

-Styling React apps with "Styled Components" and "CSS Modules"

-Working with "Fragments" & "Portals"

-Dealing with side effects

-Class-based components and functional components

-Sending Http requests & handling transitional states + responses

-Handling forms and user input (incl. validation)

-Using React Form Actions

-Redux & Redux Toolkit

-Routing with React Router

-Understanding React Server Components

-An in-depth introduction into Next.js

-Deploying React Apps

-Implementing Authentication

-Unit Tests

-Combining React with TypeScript

-Adding Animations

-Tons of examples and demo projects so that you can apply all the things you learned in real projects

-And so much more - check out the full curriculum on this page!
+# React.js Udemy Course

+## Course Overview
+A comprehensive introduction to React.js, covering all essential concepts and advanced topics to help you build dynamic, interactive, and scalable web applications.

+## What You'll Learn

+### Core Fundamentals
+- Introduction to React.js: What it is and why you should use it
+- Understanding React's core principles and how it works under the hood
+- Creating and managing components
+- Props and dynamic data binding
+- Handling user events and state management for interactivity

+### Advanced Concepts
+- React Hooks (in-depth): Built-in Hooks and custom Hooks
+- Debugging React applications
+- Working with lists and conditional rendering
+- Styling with "Styled Components" and "CSS Modules"
+- Utilizing "Fragments" & "Portals"
+- Handling side effects efficiently
+- Class-based components vs. functional components

+### API Integration & Forms
+- Sending HTTP requests and handling responses
+- Managing transitional states
+- Handling forms and user input (including validation)
+- Using React Form Actions

+### State Management & Routing
+- Redux & Redux Toolkit for state management
+- Routing with React Router
+- Understanding React Server Components

+### Next.js & Deployment
+- Introduction to Next.js
+- Deploying React applications
+- Implementing authentication in React apps

+### Additional Features & Best Practices
+- Unit testing React applications
+- Combining React with TypeScript
+- Adding animations for enhanced UI/UX
+- Tons of real-world examples and demo projects

+And much more!
+Check out the full curriculum on the course page.